TylerJang27/CellSimulation_cs308/doc/DESIGN.md

 Each simulation has a set of rules to update each cell by, which is defined in each cell's nextState().
 * The grid also returns useful information that's used by the controller, such as a specific cell's state and the max amount of states for each simulation.

 **View**:
+The View is responsible for rendering the results generated from the model onto a GUI.
+The core public classes are ApplicationView and CellStateConfiguration.
+ - The ApplicationView is initialized upon the launching of the program by the Controller.
+It provides functionality for displaying the Grid, dashboard, and Console. when creating a new grid to be displayed, the Controller must create instances of CellStateConfiguration to pass to the ApplicationView.
+ - CellStateConfigurations define the properties of the CellState, such as the shape, type of styling, and relevant parameters.
+These configuration objects are used by the GridView to generate CellViews, which hold several CellStates that can be toggled in response to changing the state.
+ - Auxilliary classes that aid in the internal implementation of this external API include:
+    - **CellClickedEvent**: a class that wraps a MouseEvent and adds instance variables that track the row and column of the cell that was clicked, which allows for the controller to change the state of the cell that was clicked
+    - **CellState**: an abstract class that defines behaviour for a CellState, namely that it has a unique String identifier that describes its state in plain language terms
+    - **ColoredCellState**: A class to implement a CellState that is filled in with a solid color.
+    - **HexagonGridView**: a class to implement GridView with an array of Hexagon-shaped Cells
+    - **ImageCellState**: A display of CellStates that are filled in with an image
+    - **RectangleGridView**: A simple Grid that consistes of rectangular Shaped CellView
+    - **GridView**: The display of all cells' states, divided up into multiple CellViews that can be updated to different states
+    - **CellView**: The display of each cell, with potential shapes of Rectangle and Hexagon, and potential styling of image or color
+    - **DashboardView**: The display of the editable user interface, allowing the user to choose configuration files, set the speed, and step, run, or pause the simulation.
+    - **ConsoleView**: The display of information and any errors that the user may encounter.
 **Controller**:
  - Main.java should launch an Application, and in doing so create an instance of SimulationControl.java, passing in the Application stage.
 On each frame update, it should call SimulationControl.next().
  - SimulationControl.java will create an initialize instances of ApplicationView.java and Grid.java, based on configuration and styling information parsed by ConfigParser.java and StyleParser.java.
 It also provides a handler to ApplicationView.java with which XML files can be written using WriteXMLFile.java.